HMS St Albans (1764): Career

 On 26 November 1794 she rescued the crew of which had developed leaks and was foundering.

 St Albans and shared in the capture on 8 November of the brig Molly.

 St Albans was recommissioned under the command of Captain Francis Austen in February 1807.
 The ship sailed to serve in the East Indies and off China on 5 April 1809.
-By October 1810 Captain Edward Brace had assumed command and St Albans was serving off the coast of Cadiz.
+By October 1810 Captain Edward Brace had assumed command and St Albans was serving off the coast of Cádiz.

-From December 1810 she was at Spithead then on Cadiz station until December 1812 under Brace and captains Charles Grant & John Devonshire.
+From December 1810 she was at Spithead then on Cádiz station until December 1812 under Brace and captains Charles Grant & John Devonshire.